 It does more than avoid ingrown hairs.
 Exfoliating can remove obstacles that are causing ingrown hair in the first place.
 Removing those obstacles can remedy the situation pretty easily.

 Over-the-counter creams can help you with inflammation and infection.
 Use them freely.
 Follow the medications' instructions, but don't be shy about letting science help you solve a problem.

 Common Questions About Ingrown Hairs

-If you notice an infected hair, the first step is to wash it.
-You don’t want to scrub too vigorously, but a light scrub with soap and water helps mitigate the problem.
+If you notice infected hair, the first step is to wash it.
+You don't want to scrub too vigorously, but a light scrub with soap and water helps mitigate the problem.
 After washing, you can apply an ointment to help the infection clear up.
 Natural treatments like tea tree oil or oatmeal can help.
-You can also use antibacterial creams or hydrocortisone cream for more powerful intervention.
+You can also use antibacterial creams or hydrocortisone cream for a more powerful intervention.

 Do you groom your stomach hair?